gary149/use-mcp/README.md

 ## Development

-To run the development environment with all examples and servers:
+To run the development environment with the React examples and servers:

 ```bash
 pnpm dev